-Mental Health Ministry
+Mental Wellness Ministry

 Recently the mental health team began a reflective conversation about what additional things we, as a faith community, might offer to others, especially with the limitations we currently face.
 As a faith community, Sun Prairie United Methodist Church (SPUMC) has responded to the isolation of this time by doing things such as providing food, shopping for others, etc. But we ask ourselves, “Are we missing something?”
 This is a complex question because we have always focused on the immediate and seemingly practical offerings for those in need. /more